 Sometimes muscle soreness can occur deep into the muscle tissue.
 Simply passing the massage gun over that particular area may not be effective enough to relieve the soreness.

 That means you have to apply some pressure using the massage gun.
-You’ll agree with us that it will be quite frustrating if your massage gun keeps stalling as you try to apply some pressure.
+You’ll agree with us that it will be quite frustrating if your massage gun keeps slowing down percussions, or even stalling, as you try to apply some pressure.

 It’s About Amplitude AND Stall Force

 Devices like Ekrin B37 and B37S have received high praise from buyers because of this.
-The same goes for mini devices like Ekrin Bantam or Addsfit Mini Pro.
-These have slightly lower amplitudes but have more than enough stall force.
+The same goes for mini devices like Ekrin Bantam.
+It has slightly lower amplitude but more than enough stall force.